Last Updated: 22 September 2025

 What Makes Renaissance Different

 Renaissance slots nicely into Ambassador’s fleet as their most contemporary vessel.
-While Ambition and Ambience have their own charm, Renaissance brings a more polished finish that appeals to cruisers who want modern amenities without losing that distinctly British cruise atmosphere.
+While Ambition ship and Ambience ship have their own charm, Renaissance brings a more polished finish that appeals to cruisers who want modern amenities without losing that distinctly British cruise atmosphere.

 The ship feels noticeably different from typical mass-market vessels.
 There’s no kids’ club chaos, no midnight pizza queues filled with teenagers, and definitely no water slide screaming.
 Instead you get proper afternoon tea service, guest lecturers who actually know their subjects, and dinner conversations that don’t revolve around what time the buffet opens.

-At 55,575 gross tonnes, she’s substantial enough to handle Atlantic swells without making you reach for the seasickness tablets, but compact enough that you’ll never spend ten minutes walking to dinner.
+She’s substantial enough to handle Atlantic swells without making you reach for the seasickness tablets, but compact enough that you’ll never spend ten minutes walking to dinner.
 That sweet spot sizing means amenities spread across twelve passenger decks without feeling cramped or overwhelming.

 Cabins and Accommodation

-Renaissance offers eight cabin categories, and here’s where your choices actually matter.
+Renaissance offers four cabin categories, and here’s where your choices actually matter.
 The standard interior cabins are perfectly adequate at 140 square feet, but I’d seriously consider spending the extra for an outside cabin if your budget allows.

-Cabin Type | Size (sq ft) | Key Features | Worth It? |
+Cabin Type Size Range Key Features Worth It?

-Interior | 140 | Twin beds, decent storage | Budget conscious only |
+Interior 96-172 sq ft Twin beds, decent storage Budget conscious only

-Outside | 150 | Window, natural light | Sweet spot for value |
+Oceanview 162-182 sq ft Window, natural light Sweet spot for value

 The balcony cabins represent the best upgrade on Renaissance.
 That private outdoor space becomes invaluable during scenic cruising, plus you can enjoy morning coffee without fighting for deck space.
 Just avoid the balconies on Deck 5 if you’re sensitive to engine vibration.